Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Experiments

 \subsection{Main Results}

+We report the evaluation results with the \emph{gold predicates} setup on the ConSD test set in Table \ref{tab:joint-results} and also include the results of the latest works on the CoNLL-05 and CoNLL-09 benchmarks.
+Comparing the results of \textbf{Baseline} and \cite{li2019dependency}, both use the same model architecture and training mode, we found that the evaluation scores on the span and dependency test sets of ConSD approximate those on CoNLL-05 and CoNLL-09, respectively.
+Therefore, we can make a rough comparison between the results of our model on ConSD and models evaluated on CoNLL-05 and CoNLL-09 benchmarks.

-Table \ref{tab:joint-results} presents the joint test results with \emph{gold predicates} setup on the CoNLL-2005 and CoNLL-2009 test dataset.
-In contrast to previous methods, we used a single model (instead of two independent models) to optimize the joint objectives.
-It shows that our model yields an absolute improvement on dependency (+1.7) and span (+0.7).
-With the help of the pretrained language model features (ELMo, BERT), the performance can be further improve and the improvement is orthogonal to our contributions.
+Taking advantage of the fact that we have integrated span and dependency styles in the dataset, in contrast to previous methods, we used a single model (instead of two independent models) to optimize the joint SRL objectives.
+When comparing our joint model \textbf{Baseline-joint} with the independently trained system \textbf{Baseline}, though the models have similar structure, the performance of the \textbf{Baseline-joint} system is superior to \textbf{Baseline}.
+This demonstrates the effectiveness of the joint optimization across different styles.

-Compared with previously published results on CoNLL-2005 and CoNLL-2009 in Table \ref{tab:end-to-end-results} with \emph{end-to-end} setup, our model achieves the state-of-the-art results respectively, which indicates that applying the general objective and joint training can gain even more improvements.
+With the inclusion of pre-trained language model features (ELMo, BERT), joint training still shows some performance improvements over the strong baselines.
+Since a joint model can output dependency and span SRL annotations at the same time, our training and inference time are nearly halved compared to using two independently optimized SRL models.

-Additionally, we demonstrate that the proposed new syntax aided method may firmly and uniformly boost both styles of SRL with the predicted syntax.
-Although the gold syntax is not available in practical applications, it can still be used to draw some conclusions.
-The group using gold syntax in the experiment has achieved a significant increase in recall, indicating that the boundary and head position indicator embeddings is useful to identify the arguments.
+Using our new proposed ConSD dataset and the novel joint baseline, we also reported the effect of syntax information on SRL.
+As shown in the table, the introduction of syntactic information brings extra improvements to the baseline model, which demonstrates the role of syntax information in SRL and the completeness of our dataset, as it does in fact include useful syntax information.
+Additionally, we also demonstrate that the proposed new syntax-aided method firmly and uniformly boosts both styles of SRL when using predicted syntax.
+Although gold syntax is not available in practical applications, it can still be used to draw some conclusions.
+The group using gold syntax in the experiment achieved a significant increase in recall, indicating that the boundary and head position indicator embeddings are useful for identifying arguments.

+The \textit{end-to-end} setup is a more difficult SRL setting in which the predicate is not pre-specified.
+We also evaluated the model under this setting on the ConSD dataset, as shown in Table \ref{tab:end-to-end-results} and \ref{tab:end-to-end-results1}.
+From the results, joint optimization and syntactic enhancement brought about an improvement consistent with that in the \textit{gold predicate} setup.